-Growing a jujube tree in a container is a great way to wrangle these precocious trees and get the most fruit out of a limited space.
+Growing a jujube tree in a container is a great way to wrangle these precocious trees and get the most fruit out of limited space.
 There are a few things to consider when selecting the right variety, soil type, container size & location are all important to the success of your new tree.
-Lets dive in!
+Let's dive in learn how to grow jujubes in containers!

 Protect your tree from sunburn, insects & rodents with PLANT GUARD tree paint & foliar spray.